 The Club has a long history of developing members and participants from surrounding districts with the Bass District Life Saving Camp being one of the significant contributions.
-The camp has been hosted and run by WBSLSC for the past 10 years.
+The camp has been hosted by WBSLSC and run by our volunteers since 2008.
 Over the years members have participated in significant leadership events held at the local, State and National levels.

 Many members talk about turning the corner onto Sandy Point Road and feeling the stress of normal life just falling away.
 That feeling of relaxation, welcome and long friendships are what the Club has been founded on, along with the total commitment of all members to many roles and duties that make up life saving.

 About Sandy Point

 Located at the northern end of Wilsons Promontory National Park and fronting both the magnificent surf beach of Waratah Bay and the water sports mecca of Shallow Inlet, Sandy Point is a perfect and accessible base for exploring the natural attractions in the area.

 Sandy Point has a permanent population of just over 270 people, with a great many holiday homes and rental properties occupied at weekends and over holiday times swelling the population at times to several thousand.

 From cooking sausages at the Nippers BBQ, helping out at the bar, learning surf rescue skills to take to the beach or volunteering in positions of leadership.